Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 * Caller MUST be authorized, either as the AVS itself or an admin/appointee (see [`PermissionController.md`](../permissions/PermissionController.md))
 * The operator set MUST be registered for the AVS
 * Each proposed strategy MUST NOT be registered for the operator set
+* If the operatorSet is redistributing, the `BEACONCHAIN_ETH_STRAT` may not be added, since redistribution is not supported for native eth

 #### `removeStrategiesFromOperatorSet`